Sientra (SIEN) Received its Third Buy in a Row

-After Maxim Group and Canaccord Genuity gave Sientra (NASDAQ: SIEN) a Buy rating last month, the company received another Buy, this time from Leerink Partners.
-Analyst Richard Newitter maintained a Buy rating on Sientra today and set a price target of $8.00.
-The company’s shares closed last Tuesday at $5.42.
+After Canaccord Genuity and Leerink Partners gave Sientra (NASDAQ: SIEN) a Buy rating last month, the company received another Buy, this time from Maxim Group.
+Analyst Anthony Vendetti maintained a Buy rating on Sientra yesterday and set a price target of $8.00.
+The company’s shares closed last Tuesday at $5.27.

-According to TipRanks.com, Newitter is a 5-star analyst with an average return of 23.9% and a 69.7% success rate.
-Newitter covers the Healthcare sector, focusing on stocks such as Inspire Medical Systems, Zimmer Biomet Holdings, and Intuitive Surgical.
+According to TipRanks.com, Vendetti is a 4-star analyst with an average return of 5.0% and a 44.8% success rate.
+Vendetti covers the Healthcare sector, focusing on stocks such as Milestone Scientific, Ra Medical Systems, and Sensus Healthcare.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Sientra with a $7.33 average price target, a 54.0% upside from current levels.
-In a report released yesterday, Canaccord Genuity also maintained a Buy rating on the stock with a $6.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Sientra with a $7.33 average price target, which is a 54.0% upside from current levels.
+In a report issued on November 9, Canaccord Genuity also maintained a Buy rating on the stock with a $6.00 price target.

 See today’s analyst top recommended stocks >>